AdaCore/gnatdashboard/gnathub/docs/source/user-manual/introduction.rst

 run on your project (such as |GNATmetric| and |GNATcheck|) and |GNAThub|
 installed.

+In order to visualize results in the |SonarQube| platform, the corresponding plug-in must be deployed.

 Release
 -------

 The current version is |release|.

 Installation
 ------------